 What is Computer Vision Syndrome?

-2. Check the tech: Keep your monitor clean, install an anti-glare screen and set your monitor as bright as comfortable.
-If strain is becoming a problem, consult with your eye doctor about computer glasses that optimize eyesight when looking at screens.
+- Check the tech: Keep your device clean, install an anti-glare screen and set your monitor as bright as comfortable.
+If strain is becoming a problem, consult with your eye doctor about computer glasses that help optimize eyesight when looking at screens.

-3. Ensure proper work space design: Pull down window shades around your screen when sunlight is bright.
+- Ensure proper workspace design: Pull down window shades around your screen when sunlight is bright.
 Make sure surrounding lighting is dim and balanced.
 You want to avoid harsh lighting that creates shadows on the screen.

 - Visit the eye doctor: The National Institute of Occupational Safety and Health recommends that all computer users have an eye exam yearly.
 Find a local optometrist or ophthalmologist to consult about screen use and eye health, and check whether the provider works with your health plan.